shibatch/rectdetect/README.md

 This is a demo program for a method for realtime rectangle detection from an image.
 This program detects ALL rectangular shapes viewed from 3D perspective in real time, utilizing a GPU.
 The program is purely rule-based.

+# Download

+Source code and compiled binary can be downloaded from https://github.com/shibatch/rectdetect/releases

 # Movies

 See the following youtube videos to see some results.